 Metal Detecting Tips: Fine-Tuning Your Detector

-Knowing how to fine-tune your metal detector for optimal performance can take some trial and error.
+Knowing the best metal detecting tips to fine-tune your detector is key for optimal performance.
 Luckily, our team here at Kellyco has many years of experience in just about every type of soil imaginable.
 Read on for some of our favorite metal detecting tips and tricks to get the most out of your metal detector!

 Different Types of Metal Detector Frequencies

 When it comes to getting the most out of metal detecting, the first decision you need to make is what type of metal detector to buy.
 Metal detectors use two different types of frequencies: Very Low Frequency (VLF) and Pulse Induction (PI).